MarketSquare/robotframework-tidy/docs/source/transformers/NormalizeAssignments.rst

     robotidy --transform NormalizeAssignments src

 In this code most common is no equal sign at all.
-It should remove ``=`` signs from the all lines:
+It should remove ``=`` signs from all lines:

 .. tabs::